 To assist the Zimbabwe Electoral Commission (ZEC), in terms of the Memorandum of Understanding (MOU) agreeded on in September 2011, EISA has undertaken training workshops and conferences on a variety of subjects for various political actors, including CSOs, political parties, security forces, media people and others.

-In line with its strategic objective of supporting the Zimbabwe Electoral Commission (ZEC) in stakeholder engagement for the electoral process, EISA, together with ZEC and the Embassy of Switzerland, held a successful High Level Dialogue on Electoral Dispute Resolution (EDR) from 18 to 20 May 2018 in Nyanga, Zimbabwe.
+EISA, together with ZEC and the Embassy of Switzerland, held a successful High Level Dialogue on Electoral Dispute Resolution (EDR) from 18 to 20 May 2017 in Nyanga, Zimbabwe.

 The key objectives of the workshop were to: